Email and fax are being eliminated for security reasons.

-Have you separated from service with your employer?
+Have you separated from service or retired?
+Please tell us!

 Register online to help protect your privacy.

-Protecting your privacy has never been more important.
+It’s never been more important to protect your privacy.
 We use several proactive measures to maintain the highest levels of security.
-You can further safeguard your account by registering online and setting up a username and password.
+But, you can help by registering online and creating a username and password.
+This will help protect your account against unauthorized access.
 Just click the Participant Login button, and follow the instructions.

 This is a required annual notice about prescription drug coverage provided by the Indiana HRA Plan and Medicare Part D. Please read it carefully, and keep it on file for future reference.
-Click here to review online, or contact the Customer Care Center to request a paper copy.
+To review online, log in and click Resources, or contact our Customer Care Center to request a paper copy.

-FOR IN-SERVICE HRA PLANS ONLY: SBCs are intended to help consumers compare group health plan (insurance) benefits.
-Certain group health plans must provide an SBC to participants annually.
-An SBC is enclosed if your employer’s HRA plan design includes in-service benefits.
-While your HRA is considered a group health plan, it is not insurance.
-You’ll notice that some of the information and defined terms in the SBC are not applicable or very meaningful to your HRA coverage.
-Click here to review online, or contact the Customer Care Center to request paper a copy.
+FOR IN-SERVICE HRA PLANS ONLY: We’re required to make a Summary of Benefits and Coverage (SBC) available annually.
+The purpose of the SBC is to help consumers compare group health plan (insurance) benefits.
+While your HRA is a group health plan, it is not insurance.
+You’ll notice that some of the information and defined terms in the SBC are not applicable to your HRA coverage.
+To review online, log in and click Resources, or contact our Customer Care Center to request paper a copy.